About Us

 Brock & Heather McLeod own and operate Makaria Farm.
 We walked onto 10 acres of raw pasture in June of 2007, and have been busy developing our farm every day since.

-Brock’s been a teacher, a ski-bum, and a trade policy advisor for the provincial government.
-Heather’s an editor, writer, and professional communications gal, and the founding member of the Renaissance Women.
-We both love eating food we’ve grown ourselves, and developing ventures like our Island Grains project (launched in 2009).
+Brock’s been a teacher, a ski-bum and a trade policy advisor for the provincial government.
+Heather’s a writer and the founding member of the Renaissance Women.
+We both love eating food we’ve grown ourselves and creating ventures like our Island Grains project (2009-2010).

-We are very interested in agricultural issues: we are actively involved in the Cowichan Agricultural Society & Farmers’ Institute (Heather was the Secretary from 2009-2011).
-We attend numerous agriculture events and public meetings throughout the season, advocating for sustainable agriculture in the Cowichan Valley.
+We are very interested in agricultural and economic issues.
+We attend numerous events and public meetings throughout the season, advocating for sustainable agriculture in the Cowichan Valley.
+Brock is currently a volunteer member of the North Cowichan Agricultural Advisory Committee.

 For more information on the history of Makaria Farm, please read our story here.